What is an X12 EDI Claim?

-X12 EDI is the earliest mainstream digital medical standard, primarily used for medical claims in the payer portion of the healthcare industry.
+X12 EDI is the primary electronic format standard for medical claims data exchange in the insurance portion of the healthcare industry.

 X12 EDI 837 Message